alex-o-748/citation-checker/replit.md

 ## Overview

 This is a Wikipedia citation verification tool that uses AI to validate whether citations in Wikipedia articles are accurately supported by their source materials.
 Users input a Wikipedia URL, specify a citation reference tag, and provide the source text.
-The system then extracts all instances where that citation is used, and uses Claude AI to verify each claim against the provided source material, returning confidence scores and detailed analysis.
+The system then extracts all instances where that citation is used, and uses AI to verify each claim against the provided source material, returning confidence scores and detailed analysis.

+**Key Features:**
+- **Multi-provider AI support**: Choose between Claude (Anthropic), OpenAI (GPT-4o), or Google Gemini for verification
+- **Bring Your Own Key (BYOK)**: Users provide their own API keys - keys are never stored, only used for the session
+- **Auto-fetch sources**: Automatically retrieves source content from URLs embedded in citations
+- **Confidence scoring**: AI provides 0-100 confidence scores with detailed reasoning

 The application is designed as a utility-first tool with a focus on clarity and reading comfort, inspired by Linear and Notion's clean interfaces with Material Design patterns for data display.